-- leader: In charge of organizing the group-work; - secretary: Monitoring the group final output, keeping track of the discussion: - outsider/critic friend: Cchallenging the groupmates with alternative visions and "prolific doubts" (Cesareni et al., 2018, p.
-152); - animator/facilitator: Promoting the group participation and interaction.
+- leader: in charge of organizing the group-work; - secretary: monitoring the group final output, keeping track of the discussion; - outsider/critic friend: challenging the groupmates with alternative visions and "prolific doubts" (Cesareni at al., 2018, p.
+152); - animator/facilitator: promoting the group participation and interaction.